This is an extended version of an article that originally appeared in the FT.com. You can read the abridged version here.

 Having a social media policy in place for employees can be critical to growing your social media presence but it is also central in avoiding potential pitfalls.

 Mitigating the pitfalls

-Social Media crises are on the rise, because despite this being one of the most powerful and direct means to build relationships and create new customers, the responsibilities of managing social media within an organisation is often handed off to the youngest member of the team.
+Social media crises are on the rise because despite this being one of the most powerful and direct means to build relationships and create new customers, the responsibilities of managing social media within an organisation are often handed off to the youngest member of the team.

 Understanding the platforms is undeniably important; however, knowing how to communicate your brand values effectively and at the right time throughout the customer’s digital journey should be an integral component of any digital strategy.